The History of CarmelFest

-1989- Carmelfest moved to the Carmel High School Athletic Facility and added more games (including a “dunking tank”).
+1989- CarmelFest moved to the Carmel High School Athletic Facility and added more games including a dunking tank.
 Attendance for the festival was around 200 people.

-1994- New Mayor Ted Johnson asked Jeff Worrell to organize a citizen committee to produce CarmelFest and moved it from Carmel High School to its current location, Carmel Civic Square.
+1994- Mayor Ted Johnson asked Jeff Worrell to create a citizen committee to organize CarmelFest.
+The event was moved from Carmel High School to its current location at Carmel Civic Square.

 1994- The first CarmelFest Spark Button was sold.

-2001- The CarmelFest Parade (themed “Unsung Heroes”) drew large crowds.
+2001- The CarmelFest Parade, themed “Unsung Heroes”, drew large crowds.

-2013- CarmelFest celebrates its 25th year with expected attendance of 50,000 people.
+2013- CarmelFest celebrates its 25th year with an expected attendance of 50,000 people.